Ngā Puninga Toi ā-Ahurea me ngā Kaupapa

 - all practitioners and resources are sourced through individuals or organisations in Aotearoa.

-Organisations based in venues with the primary purpose of providing cultural content (e.g. galleries, museums and theatres) are welcome to apply.
-However, for your project to be eligible, you are encouraged to think about how your cultural experience can be presented outside of your venue to bring culture to people in our communities.
+Organisations based in venues with the primary purpose of providing cultural content (e.g. galleries, museums and theatres) were welcome to apply.
+However, cultural experience need to be presented outside of these venues to bring culture to people in our communities.

 - are led by a Māori or Pacific cultural sector practitioner or organisation